 Rabbi Julie became Director of Congregational Learning at Congregation B’nai Israel in 2019, where she is responsible for educational programming for all ages.

 Having grown up in Shaker Heights, Ohio, Julie has a BA from Wesleyan University in Education Policy Studies and an MA from Teachers College, Columbia University in Computing in Education.
 After years of teaching in public and private schools, Julie taught in the lower school of Golda Och Academy for 12 years.
 In 2014, she shifted careers to become a synagogue education director and received rabbinic ordination in 2019.
-Rabbi Julie is honored to serve on the boards of NewCAJE and the Jewish Educators Assembly, and to be the Associate Director of jMorim.org.
+Rabbi Julie is honored to serve on the board of the Jewish Educators Assembly and to be the Associate Director of jMorim.org.

 Rabbi Steven Bayar, Emeritus